Jython: History

-Jython was initially created in late 1997 to replace C with Java for performance-intensive code accessed by Python programs, moving to SourceForge in October 2000.
+Jython was initially created in late 1997 to replace C with Java for performance-intensive code accessed by Python programs.
+It moved to SourceForge in October 2000.
 The Python Software Foundation awarded a grant in January 2005.
 Jython 2.5 was released in June 2009.

 Status and roadmap

 The most recent release is Jython 2.7.4.
 It was released on August 18, 2024 and is compatible with Python 2.7.

 Python 3 compatible changes are planned in Jython 3 Roadmap.

 Although Jython implements the Python language specification, it has some differences and incompatibilities with CPython, which is the reference implementation of Python.

 License terms

 From version 2.2 on, Jython (including the standard library) is released under the Python Software Foundation License (v2).
 Older versions are covered by the Jython 2.0, 2.1 license and the JPython 1.1.x Software License.

-The command-line interpreter is available under the Apache Software License.
+The command line interface interpreter is available under an Apache software license.